California State Route 16: Route description

+(1) Route 20 to Route 5 near Woodland via Rumsey and Woodland.

+(2) Route 50 near Perkins to Route 49 near Drytown.

+In addition, section 316, subdivisions (b), (c), and (d) permit the state to relinquish control of portions of Route 16 in the City of Sacramento, unincorporated Sacramento County, and the City of Rancho Cordova, respectively, to local jurisdictions.

 SR 16 is part of the California Freeway and Expressway System, and the eastern segment is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.
-SR 16 is eligible to be included in the State Scenic Highway System, but it is not officially designated as a scenic highway by the California Department of Transportation.
+SR 16 is eligible to be included in the State Scenic Highway System, but it is not officially designated as a scenic highway by the California Department of Transportation (Caltrans).
 It is known as the Stanley L. Van Vleck Memorial Highway from Dillard Road in Sacramento County to the Amador County line, honoring a former prominent leader in the state's agricultural organizations.

+Western segment

-State Route 16 begins in Colusa County near Wilbur Springs at the junction with State Route 20.
+SR 16 begins in Colusa County near Wilbur Springs at the junction with SR 20.
 SR 16 goes south alongside Bear Creek, which enters a narrow canyon and joins with Cache Creek near the Yolo County line.
-SR 16 continues in the canyon, running close to the river, passing Cache Creek Canyon Regional Park, and emerging from the canyon north of Rumsey.
+The highway continues in the canyon, running close to the river, passing Cache Creek Canyon Regional Park, and emerging from the canyon north of Rumsey.
 This section is so prone to rock slides that there are permanent gates at each end.

 SR 16 continues to parallel Cache Creek, at a greater distance, going south-east through Capay Valley, with Blue Ridge to its west and the Capay Hills (including Bald Mountain) to its east.
-It goes through Rumsey, Guinda, Brooks, Cache Creek Casino Resort, Capay, Esparto (intersecting with County Route E4 to Dunnigan), and Madison.
+It goes through Rumsey, Guinda, Brooks, Cache Creek Casino Resort, Capay, Esparto (intersecting with County Route E4 [CR E4] to Dunnigan), and Madison.

-East of Madison, and now in the Central Valley, SR 16 interchanges with Interstate 505 before heading east toward Woodland.
-In west Woodland, it merges with County Road 22 and then turns north, concurrently with County Route E7 and Interstate 5 Business, until it meets its interchange with Interstate 5.
+East of Madison, and now in the Central Valley, SR 16 interchanges with I-505 before heading east toward Woodland.
+In west Woodland, it merges with County Road 22 and then turns north, concurrently with CR E7 and I-5 Business, until it meets its interchange with I-5, where its western segment ends.

+Eastern segment

-SR 16 then runs on I-5 from Woodland towards Sacramento in an unsigned concurrency.
-At the junction with US 50 in the southeastern part of Downtown Sacramento, SR 16 turns eastward on an unsigned concurrency with US 50.
-It then diverges from US 50 via Howe Avenue, heads southbound on Howe for a very short distance, then runs eastbound on Folsom Boulevard.
-SR 16 then peels off from Folsom Boulevard, less than a mile later as Jackson Road.
+The eastern segment begins at US 50, heading southbound on Howe Ave for a very short distance, then runs eastbound on Folsom Boulevard.
+SR 16 then peels off from Folsom Boulevard, less than 1 mi afterward as Jackson Road.
 After it passes near Sloughhouse and Rancho Murieta, where it crosses the Cosumnes River, SR 16 enters Amador County.
 SR 16 then ascends into the Sierra Nevada foothills, leaving the Central Valley.
-In Amador County, SR 16 passes near Forest Home before intersecting with State Route 124 and terminating at State Route 49.
+In Amador County, SR 16 passes near Forest Home before intersecting with SR 124 and terminating at SR 49.